Lady Byng and Sportsmanship

-When Canadians think about NHL hockey, many of us are reminded of some of the awards presented at the end of the professional hockey season and their respective connections to our military.
+As the NHL season reaches the all-star break, we are again reminded of some of the awards presented at the end of the professional hockey season and their respective connections to our military.
 In a previous post, we discussed the origin of the Conn Smythe Trophy.
-In this article we will examine the Lady Byng Trophy.
+Today, we will examine the Lady Byng Trophy.

 Evelyn Byng was the devoted wife to the reputable Julian Hedworth George Byng, the Commander of the Canadian Corps from 1916 until after Canada’s success at the Battle of Vimy Ridge.
 It was Byng’s accomplishment at Vimy that facilitated two personal advancements: he was promoted to command the British 3rd Army and he was given the title of Baron Byng of Vimy in 1919.